OBOAcademy/obook/docs/reference/glossary-of-terms.md

 An [Ontology Repository](#Ontology-Repository) that is a comprehensive collection of multiple biologically relevant ontologies.

 #### Ontology Repository
+A curated collection of ontologies.

 #### OLS
 Ontology Lookup Service.
 An [Ontology Repository](#Ontology-Repository) that is a curated collection of multiple biologically relevant ontologies, many from [OBO](#OBO).
 OLS can be accessed with this [link](https://www.ebi.ac.uk/ols/index)

 #### Endpoint
+Where an [API](#API) interfaces with the ontology.

 #### API
 Application Programming Interface.
 An intermediary that allows two or more computer programs to communicate with each other.
 In ontologies, this usually means an [Endpoint](#Endpoint) in which the ontology can be programmatically accessed.

 #### OBO
+Open Biological and Biomedical Ontology.
+This could refer to the [OBO Foundry](https://obofoundry.org/) (e.g. OBO ontologies = ontologies that follow the standards of the OBO Foundry) or the [Functional Syntax](#Function-Syntax)/file format that some ontologies use.

 #### Ubergraph
 A [Triplestore](#Triplestore) and a [Ontology Repository](#Ontology-Repository) that allows for [SPARQL](#SPARQL) querying of integrated [OBO](#OBO) ontologies.